 When trout get large enough to do so, they will often eat other fish.
 A Spey rod is a very efficient tool for fishing larger flies that imitate baitfish and other larger trout prey such as crayfish imitations.
 The sport of "Trout Spey" is becoming very popular across North America.

-Learn the art of Spey fishing for trout.
-A small lightweight Skagit outfit gives each angler tremendous advantage for presenting flies that imitate baitfish and crayfish imitations to larger trout.
+Learn the art of Spey fishing for trout in this class.
+A small lightweight Skagit outfit gives each angler tremendous advantage for presenting those imitation baitfish and crayfish flies to larger trout.
 This school will be taught on the Deschutes River, arguably the Pacific Northwest's best trout stream.
-Here native Redband (rainbow) trout are picky and well educated: worthy of the best fly fishing skills.
+Here native redband (rainbow) trout are picky and well educated: worthy of the best fly fishing skills.
 It is the perfect classroom.